|More than 250 territories||yes||yes||yes||yes|

 Check marks on countries in Geo Bindings denote the presence of the binding (association).
 The Geo Bindings are persistent and do not change when associated countries change between blocked and allowed.
 However, they have effect only on countries that are blocked (countries that are allowed allow all traffic anyway).

 In addition to geographical territories, Geo Firewall also understands and works with reserved networks.
 These are the networks used by computers to communicate with other computers and routers on local networks.
 Reserved networks can be found under [Reserved Networks IPv4] and [Reserved Networks IPv6].

 Reserved networks are pre-defined, and although they can be blocked or allowed, their definitions cannot be edited.
 It is highly recommended not to block them to avoid unusual networking situations.

 Some may ask: what happens if [Reserved Networks] are blocked?
 Nothing dangerous, really.
-The computer would not be able to reach other computers around it, to obtain an IP address, or to resolve domain names.
+The computer just would not be able to reach other computers around it to obtain a new IP address or to resolve domain names.

 To edit user-defined networks, click on the toolbar.
 Since IPv4 and IPv6 networks have different formats of IP addresses, they are kept separately during editing.

 When editing user-defined networks, the networks can overlap with other user-defined networks or with pre-defined geographical territories.

 In such cases, there is an order of precedence for determining which rules are actually in effect for an IP address.
 The more specific